Academic Degree Requirements

 J.D./M.B.A.
 (3 year)

+Candidates for the J.D./M.B.A.
+(3-year) will spend their entire first year at the Law School, totaling 32 credits.
+Candidates for the J.D./M.B.A. are required to choose Business Organizations in the spring as their 1L elective.
+The entire second year is spent primarily in Johnson.
+During the second year, students must also take a minimum of 9 credits of Law School coursework each semester (which may include courses cross-listed between Johnson and the Law School).
+The third year is spent mainly in the Law School.
 During the third year, students must take a minimum of 9 credits of Law School coursework per semester.
 They should take one course in Johnson each semester (which may be a cross-listed course).
 Students should expect to take a total of up to 30 credits or more for the third year.
 All courses for credit must be taken at either Johnson or be Law School classes.
-In total, students must take 20 credits of foundational courses and 25 credits of elective courses at Johnson and a minimum of 9 credits per semester and a total of 72 credits of the 84 credits for the law degree earned in the Law School.
-Cross- listed courses will count towards the 72 credits and will be factored in the student’s law school merit point ratio (MPR).
-In addition, students may take up to 12 credits of courses related to legal training taught by members of the university faculty outside of the Law School, subject in each case to the
+In total, students must take 21.5 credits of foundational courses and 21.5 credits of elective courses at Johnson and a minimum of 9 credits per semester and a total of 72 credits of the 84 credits for the law degree earned in the Law School.
+Cross-listed courses will count towards the 72 credits and will be factored in the student’s law school merit point ratio (MPR).
+In addition, students may take up to 12 credits of courses related to legal training taught by members of the university faculty outside of the Law School, subject in each case to the approval of the Law School’s Associate Dean for Academic Affairs.
+To receive credit for such courses they must fill out and submit the Law Credit for Non-law Courses form available from the Registrar’s Office before the end of the add/drop period for the course in the semester the course is taken.

 General LL.M.
 Program

-LL.M. students may take no more than six (6) credits outside of regularly scheduled law school classes without approval from the Dean of the Students.
-These six credits include externships, directed readings, supervised writings, and courses taught in other university divisions.
-Students may register for up to 15 credits and no less than 10 credits per semester or seek approval from the Dean of Students.
+LL.M. students may take no more than six (6) credits total outside of regularly scheduled law school classes without approval from the Dean of the Students.
+These six credits include externships of 4 hours or less, directed readings, supervised writings, and courses taught in other university divisions.

 Writing Requirement

-Additional New York Requirements
+Additional New York Bar Exam Eligibility Requirements

-M.S.L.S.
-Program
+MSLS Program

-Candidates for the Master of Science in Legal Studies (M.S.L.S.) degree must satisfactorily complete 30 credits of work over 5 terms of part-time study.
-All M.S.L.S. students are required to enroll in:
+Candidates for the Master of Science in Legal Studies (M.S.L.S.) degree must satisfactorily complete 30 credits of work of part-time study.
+All M.S.L.S. students are required to enroll in: 5 foundational online courses totaling 12 credits, elective courses totaling 13.5 credits, and completion of a capstone project totaling 4.5 credits.
+More information on required courses and faculty can be found here.

 M.S.L.S. students are not permitted to enroll in any residential or online courses at Cornell Law School or any other unit of Cornell University beyond what is offered for the M.S.L.S. program.